Ipac logo

 Predicted Roman Coronagraph Instrument performance in the context of known planets and existing and planned high-contrast instruments.
 The Coronagraph Instrument will bridge the gap between massive self-luminous planets in the infrared and reflected light exo-Earths in the optical (Credit, V. Bailey, JPL).

-After demonstration of the Level-1 requirement on the Instrument, other observations that could be undertaken include known planets which are self-luminous at visible wavelengths; the potential first-ever images and spectroscopy of a true Jupiter analog; low surface brightness debris disks; and, the potential first-ever visible light images of exozodi.
+After demonstration of the Level-1 requirement on the Instrument, other observations that could be undertaken include known planets which are self-luminous at visible wavelengths; the potential first-ever images and spectroscopy of a true Jupiter analog in reflected light; low surface brightness debris disks; and, the potential first-ever visible light images of exozodi.

 The Coronagraph Community Participation Program (CPP) will work with the Coronagraph Instrument team to plan and execute its technology demonstration high-contrast observations.
 The principals of each selected investigation, together with the Coronagraph project and international partner representatives, form the basis of the CPP Team.